-Permanent mismatches arise where the payments treated as interest or economically equivalent to interest in the group consolidated financial statements are different to those treated as such for tax purposes.
+Some differences between the amount of net interest expense allowable under a group-wide rule and an entity's taxable net interest expense will be the result of timing mismatches and permanent mismatches in how interest is recognized for accounting and tax purposes.
+Timing mismatches arise because the interest expense is recognized in different periods for accounting and tax purposes; in most cases these should self-correct over the life of a debt.
+Permanent mismatches occur where payments treated as interest or economically equivalent to interest in the group consolidated financial statements are different to those treated as such for tax purposes.
 For example, where an instrument is treated as debt for accounting purposes but equity for tax purposes, payments on that instrument are likely to give rise to permanent mismatches.
 Permanent mismatches could be taken into account by allowing a small uplift in the amount of net interest expense that would be deductible under a group-wide rule.

-The Discussion Draft acknowledges that the time for filling entity and group financial statements will be determined under local law applicable to the entities.
+The Discussion Draft acknowledges that the time for filing entity and group financial statements will be determined under local law applicable to the entities.
 As a result, an entity may be required to file its tax return and pay tax before the group financial statements are audited and published.

-Cash Pooling
+Cash Pooling.
 Cash pooling arrangements are a common part of treasury management in an international group.
-They allow a group to reduce its net third party interest expense by setting surplus cash balances in certain entities against borrowing needs in other entities so the group only pays interest on the net position.
+They allow a group to reduce its net third-party interest expense by setting surplus cash balances in certain entities against borrowing needs in other entities so the group only pays interest on the net position.
 The interest expense is then allocated based on transfer pricing mechanisms.
 A group-wide rule will take into account the benefits obtained from the cash pool and the interest paid and received.

-Connected and Related Parties

-The Discussion Draft cautions that net third party interest expense can be artificially increased through transactions with connected and related parties.
+Connected and Related Parties.
+The Discussion Draft cautions that net third-party interest expense can be artificially increased through transactions with connected and related parties.
 Connected parties include entities under a common control but not part of the group.
-Related parties include entities where there is a relationship below that required to establish control, and third parties which are party to structured arrangements.
+Related parties include entities where there is a relationship below that required to establish control, and third parties that are party to structured arrangements.
 Related parties are not in the same economic position as members of a group.
 They are, however, in a relationship that means they may enter into transactions to generate a tax benefit, which is typically shared between the parties.